 "He is the only member rolled off recently but more departures are being considered this spring," Waller said.

 Martinelli was "rolled off" in mid-December, UA spokesman David Speer said.
-The group consists of 60 members, mostly business executives, who are asked to meet twice a year.
+The group consists of approximately 60 members, mostly business executives, who are asked to meet twice a year.

 Before turning to politics, Martinelli led a Panama supermarket chain.
 Martinelli was the first UA graduate to become a head of state, serving as Panama's president from 2009-14, and his public ties to UA increased with his profile.